Palmyra Atoll: Tourism

-Tourists are allowed to visit Palmyra Atoll (unlike most of the U.S. minor outlying islands, which are closed to the public).
-Palmyra Atoll is difficult to access, and few visit.
-Visitors must obtain prior approval from the U.S. Fish and Wildlife Service or The Nature Conservancy.
-A statement by the U.S. Fish and Wildlife Service is as follows:
+Tourists can visit Palmyra Atoll (unlike most of the U.S. minor outlying islands, which are closed to the public), though few do, due to the difficulty of accessing it.
+Visitors must obtain prior approval from the U.S. Fish and Wildlife Service or the Nature Conservancy.
+A statement by the U.S. Fish and Wildlife Service states as follows:

-"Public access to Palmyra Atoll is self-limiting due to the very high expense of traveling to such a remote destination.
+Public access to Palmyra Atoll is self-limiting due to the very high expense of traveling to such a remote destination.
 The Nature Conservancy owns and operates the only airplane runway on Palmyra, and by boat it's a 5–7 day sailing trip from Honolulu.
-There are four ways the public may gain access to the refuge: (1) Working for, contracting with, or volunteering for The Nature Conservancy or Fish and Wildlife Service; (2) Conducting scientific research via Fish and Wildlife Service Special Use Permits; (3) Invitation through The Nature Conservancy sponsored donor trip; (4) Visitation by private recreational sailboat or motorboat."
+There are four ways the public may gain access to the refuge: (1) Working for, contracting with, or volunteering for The Nature Conservancy or Fish and Wildlife Service; (2) Conducting scientific research via Fish and Wildlife Service Special Use Permits; (3) Invitation through The Nature Conservancy sponsored donor trip; (4) Visitation by private recreational sailboat or motorboat.

 Amateur radio (DX) visitors

 Since the 1940s, Palmyra's most consistent visitors have been members of distance expedition (DX) teams, as the atoll is a popular spot for these amateur radio operators.
-To date, more than 25 expeditions have arrived.
+More than 25 expeditions have arrived.
 Once on the islands, the hams set up radios and antennas and make as many two-way radio contacts with other hams as possible.
 Former N. California DX Club president Richard Malcolm Crouch became a Palmyra landowner.

-In June 1974 the KP6PA DXpedition team helped rescue a couple whose ship had run aground on the reefs.
-The man, Buck Walker, was later convicted of homicide in the much publicized Sea Wind murder case.
-Two members of the 1980 team were injured severely enough to need an airlift back to Honolulu.
-The first incident resulted from injuries sustained in a plane crash as their pilot underestimated wind conditions and the poor state of the landing strip.
+In June 1974, the KP6PA DXpedition team helped rescue a couple whose ship had run aground on the reefs.
+The man, Buck Walker, was later convicted of homicide in the much-publicized Sea Wind murder case.

+In 1980, two members of the visiting team were injured severely enough to need an airlift back to Honolulu.
+The first incident resulted from injuries sustained in a plane crash, as the pilot underestimated wind conditions and the poor state of the landing strip.
 The second injury, to a surgeon, happened when he fell and cut his hands on broken glass.
-The surgeon then sued the atoll's owners, as he was no longer able to practice surgery, and the atoll was closed to visitors for most of the 1980s while cleanup activities were undertaken.
+The surgeon then sued the atoll's owners, as he could no longer practice surgery, and the atoll was closed to visitors for most of the 1980s while cleanup activities were undertaken.